Madam's Organ Blues Bar

 Madam's Organ Blues Bar is a restaurant and nightclub located at 2461 18th Street NW in Washington, D.C.'s Adams Morgan neighborhood.
 A local landmark, the bar is popular for its nightly live music, especially blues and bluegrass.
 Regular performers include Bobby Parker, Ben Andrews, Catfish Hodge, and Bob Perilla & Big Hillbilly Bluegrass.
 The bar offers billiards, has a rooftop deck and serves soul food.
 Notable regular patrons have included Euan Blair, son of Tony Blair, and the late Soviet dissident artist Alexandr Zhdanov.
-Hungarian Ambassador András Simonyi was not only a regular patron but also performed with his band "Coalition of the Willing" for his Washington Diplomatic farewell party attended by a Washington A-list including European diplomats, United States Secretary of Homeland Security Michael Chertoff, and Prime Minister Ferenc Gyurcsány. > Barbara and Jenna Bush have also been spotted there.
+Hungarian Ambassador András Simonyi was not only a regular patron but also performed with his band "Coalition of the Willing" for his Washington Diplomatic farewell party attended by a Washington A-list including European diplomats, United States Secretary of Homeland Security Michael Chertoff, and Prime Minister Ferenc Gyurcsány.
+Barbara and Jenna Bush have also been spotted there.
 Madam's Organ was described as a favored hangout by Playboy and Stuff, and was featured on the Wild On! travel series on E!.

 History

-In 1992, it opened as a blues and bluegrass bar.
+Madam's Organ was originally an art cooperative established in the 1970's.
+In 1992, it became a blues and bluegrass bar.
 Madam's Organ moved to its present location in 1997, after a temporary closure.

 This location once housed the original Children's Supermart store, which was opened by Charles Lazarus in 1948 and later became the Toys "R" Us retail chain.